gdm413229/swwmgz_m/README.md

 Unlike its previous incarnation in **SWWM Platinum**, this one doesn't have such an obscene pre-fire delay, so it's much easier to land a shot (not to mention also being far more lethal, thanks to the added chain reaction effect).

+Due to its rarity, you can't buy it from the store, so you gotta find one (and only one) in the field.

-### Crystal Box
+### Crystal Box ~ Replaces Cell Pack, Greater Rune
 ![](docimg/ynykronammo.png)

 Additional ammo charge for the **Ynykron Artifact**.
 Contains a rod of polarized **Puronokorokinylum** crystal, highly volatile when heated and stimulated with concentrated light.

-These don't spawn in the world, so you'll have to get more ammo by finding additional weapon pickups or managing to afford one in the store, or trying your luck with a **Chancebox**.
+These spawn VERY rarely and, like the weapon that uses them, you can't buy them either.
+It's also possible to find them in **Chanceboxes**, if you're lucky.

 ## The Pickups
 ![](docimg/demolitionist_items.png)